 Children who have had their feelings validated all throughout their lives always stand out as they continually form positive and healthy friendships.

 Did you notice that I left out potty training?
 It was intentional.
 See why here.

 Every child grows and develops at different rates, so some children will exhibit these skills sooner than others.
+Children with special needs may need extra help developing these skills.
 If you have any concerns about your child’s development, I recommend talking about them with your child’s pediatrician.